10 DIY Garden Projects For A Sustainable Garden

 If you want to extend your growing season or protect delicate plants, building a small greenhouse is an excellent solution.
 Choose materials such as PVC pipes or wooden frames to construct the greenhouse structure.
 Cover the frame with clear plastic or greenhouse-grade polycarbonate panels to create a suitable growing environment.
 Proper ventilation and temperature control are essential for maintaining a healthy greenhouse.
 Install vents or windows that can be opened and closed as needed to regulate airflow and temperature.
 Additionally, consider using shade cloth during hot summer months to prevent overheating.

-See also How To Build A DIY Irrigation System For Your Garden
+See also How To Build A Raised Garden Bed For Your DIY Gardening Project

 Vertical Gardening